I am 52 years of age and live in Ayrshire. I also work in mental health services for many years as well as in therapy.

-After having overcome some confusing and difficult times myself in terms of depression and anxiety I decided I needed to rethink what was important to me.
+After having overcome difficult times myself in terms of depression and anxiety I decided I needed to rethink what was important to me.
+That led me to learn more about mindfulness and meditation and to train as a person centred therapist.

-Counselling is a very personal process and it's important that you feel comfortable with your counsellor, so I offer a free initial telephone call which gives you the opportunity to get a feel for what it might be like working together before you make a decision.
+Counselling is a very personal process and it's important that you feel comfortable with your counsellor, so I offer a free initial telephone or video session which gives you the opportunity to get a feel for what it might be like working with me before you make a decision.
 Please feel free to get in touch with me to see if am the right person to work with you.

 Training, qualifications & experience